Arts Education Mini-Grant

 - Prepare students for success in school, career and life through the arts.

-This grant category provides funds ranging from $500 to $3,000 for projects that support one of the following Arts Education objectives and strategies below.
+This grant category provides funds ranging from $3,000 to $5,000 for projects that support one of the following Arts Education objectives and strategies:

 Objective 1: Leverage arts and cultural assets to increase access and improve the quality of arts learning for all Tennessee children and youth.

-Applicants will be encouraged to submit the plan and report on project outcomes during the grant closeout process.
+Applicants will be encouraged to submit lesson plans and report on project outcomes during the grant closeout process.

 - Strategy a: Advance arts education and arts integration initiatives that develop 21st-century learning and literacy skills.

-Funds under Objective 2 may be used to support contracted fees, travel funds for school-sponsored vehicles or professional artists, and consumable supplies.
-Funds may not be used to pay students.
+Funds under Objective 2 may be used to support contracted fees, travel fees for professional artists, and consumable supplies.

-The earliest start date for a project is July 1, 2019.
-The latest end date for a project is June 15, 2020.
-This program is open to the end of Fiscal Year 2020 or until all funds are expended.
+The earliest start day for a project is October 1, 2021.
+The latest end date for a project is June 15, 2022.
+The program is open to the end of Fiscal Year 2022 or until all funds are expended.

 - Public PK-12 schools